liyuanlin/cordova-hot-code-push-cli-qiniu/README.md

 Main features are:
 - Automatically generate configuration files, required for Hot Code Push plugin (`chcp.json` and `chcp.manifest`).
 - Run local server in order to detect any changes you make in your web project and instantly upload them on the devices.
 - Deploy your web project on the external servers with the single command.
-For now it only supports deployment on the Amazon servers.
+For now it only supports deployment on the QiNiu servers.
 More deployment targets will be added later.

 ## Documentation